Thank you to all who helped make the 2025 MiCorps Aquatic Invasive Species (AIS) Detection Blitz a success!

 Help Spread the Word or Host Your Own Local Event!

-We welcome organizations across Michigan to promote the MiCorps AIS Detection Blitz or host local collection events under this statewide project.
+We welcome organizations across Michigan to promote future MiCorps AIS Detection Blitz events or host local collection events under this statewide project.
 Your involvement helps ensure more eyes are on our waters, strengthening our ability to map aquatic invasive species.
+Below are details on how groups were able to partner with us in 2025, along with supporting materials.

 Promote the Blitz: